ericzyf/girigiri/server/doc/api/users.md

 > GET /api/users/:uid

-Return the information of the user with the specified uid
+Get the information of the user with the specified uid

 > PUT /api/users/:uid